 Price per night from:

 $ 110 double room

 You can eat very well in Dublin.
 One dish that you really should try is the classic dish: fish n ‘chips.
 One of the best places to try this in Dublin is Leo Burdocks.
 This place is so good that they even have a wall of fame wall that shows which celebrities already visited this place.
 The store is very small so after you received your food walk to St. Patrick’s Cathedral park to have a seat.
 Enjoy.

 Another special place to eat in Dublin is dining in a church called “The Church”.
 They have a special menu, for example, you can order dishes prepared in Guinness.

 We also recommend “The Fumbally”, this is a restaurant that focuses on healthy dishes.
 It is above all a nice hip place to sit.
 In addition to these specific recommendations, you can eat well in many places in Dublin.
 In the evening it is also nice to have a drink with typical Irish food in a pub.
 We loved it because you sit with the locals listing to beautiful Celtic music.

 Conclusion why is Dublin the perfect city trip?

-The answer on why Dublin is a perfect destination for a city trip is very simple, it has a lot to offer.
+The answer to why Dublin is a perfect destination for a city trip is very simple, it has a lot to offer.
 During your days, properly the weekend, you will see many beautiful buildings, undertake unforgettable activities, enjoy delicious food and evenings, hear beautiful music, experience a beautiful culture and much more.
-We hope you will enjoy Dublin like we did.
+We hope you will enjoy Dublin as we did.
 Sláinte!